DevOps Team: Roles and Responsibilities in 2025

 How to improve the Ops of your DevOps team?

-The Ops team should bring extensible automation to operations so that regular tasks such as scaling the infrastructure, updating systems, or resolving issues can be done in a smarter way.
+The Ops team should bring extensible automation to operations so that regular tasks such as scaling the infrastructure, updating systems, or resolving issues can be done more smartly.
 It also brings consistency across the infrastructure and enables easy tracking of KPIs.

 Whom should the DevOps team report to?